 - Activity Length: 1.5 to 2 hours for a structured workshop; or drop-in

-- Cost: $8–$10, per participant (note that this activity uses recycled materials you may already have on-hand!)
+- Cost: $1–$10, per participant depending on which tools you use (note that this activity uses recycled materials you may already have on-hand!)

 The Inflatables zine provides an overview of how pneumatic devices or air-filled structures harness the power of air.
-It includes instructions for putting together a simple inflatable, as well as inspiration for creating more sophisticated designs based on a range of motions (a.k.a actuations!).
+It includes instructions for putting together a simple inflatable, as well as inspiration for creating more sophisticated designs based on a range of motions, also known as actuations!

 Download here →